Poland is regarded as one of the largest clinical trials markets in CEE/CIS.

 Relatively low costs

-- This is due to a high rate of patient recruitment and excellent quality of data, leading to a reduced number of rejected clinical trials recordings and time-efficient proceedings.
+- This is due to a high rate of patient recruitment and excellent quality of data, leading to a reduced number of rejected clinical trial recordings and time-efficient proceedings.

-However, there are some key challenges for the Polish clinical trials market, which concerns some companies.
+However, there are some key challenges for the Polish clinical trial market, which concerns some companies.
 These challenges include

-- Regulatory process requiring signing of clinical trial agreements first
+- A regulatory process requiring the signing of clinical trial agreements first

-- Administrative procedures regarding signing of clinical trial agreement at different sites, may differ with the type of the site.
+- Administrative procedures regarding the signing of a clinical trial agreement at different sites may differ with the type of the site.

-To overcome these challenges and utilize above mentioned advantages, it helps to understand the clinical trial regulatory process and expected timelines.
+To overcome these challenges and utilize the above-mentioned advantages, it helps to understand the clinical trial regulatory process and expected timelines.